darrenmessenger/the-monkees/README.md

 ### Existing Features

+#### Every Page
+On every page there is a full page background of the Monkees.
+I have applied an overlay over the top of the background to make it slightly darker and make the text easier to read.
+The main header of every page is clickable and will take you back to the landing page.

 #### Header:
-There is a header on each page which includes an image.
-If the image is clicked it will take the user back to the landing page.
+There is a header on each page which includes a main title.
+If the title is clicked it will take the user back to the landing page.

 #### Navigation:
 On the top of each page there is a navigation bar so that each page can be clicked.
 The navigation bar remains constant on each page and uses hover.css when hovering over each menu item so that the menu item is highlighted.
+On larger screens the navigation menu is on one row.
+On medium screens the navigation menu is on two rows with three items on each row.
+On small screens the navigation menu disappears and a bootstrap burger button appears so that the menu can be toggled on or off.

 #### The Landing Page:
-A full width background gif with a button to link you to the booking page so that you can book the Monkees for your next event.
+A full screen background of the Monkees with a button to link you to the booking page so that you can book the Monkees for your next event.
 There is also a short history of the Monkees with a link via Wikipedia to learn more about them.
 If you can't remember how the Monkees sound there is a sample track to remind you.

 #### The Band Members: